MX1-coder/speakableenglish/README.md

 $ npm start

-step -5 :  got to  Backend Folder and run the packages installation command
+step -5 :  got to Frontend Folder and run the packages installation command

 $ npm install

-step-6 : run the backend project using of below command
+step-6 : run the Frontend project using of below command

 $ npm start